saidwivedi/Object_Retrieval/README.md

 ## Citation

-If you use this utility in your research, please cite the original OpenShape paper and InteractVLM:
+If you use this utility in your research, please cite the original OpenShape paper and the relevant work(s):

 ```bibtex
 @misc{liu2023openshape,